-- Increase insight in climate change scenarios and policy implications
+- Assessing climate vulnerabilities and policy implications

-- Design climate policies and action plans
+- Designing climate policies and action plans

 After this course, you will receive a professional certificate of completion from The Hague Academy for Local Governance.